yiming-2021/YimingGu.BudgetTracker/README.md

 ## Potential Improvements in Future Versions
-* Users (other than admin) should be able to log in, and view the their budget data or edit their own profiles after authenticated.
+* Users (other than admin) should be able to log in to view the their budget data and edit their own profiles after authenticated.
 * Dashboards should contain pie charts and bar charts to visualize the data, like the relationships between incomes, expenditures and time.
+* More features regarding budget management.